 If you miss an in-class workbook exercise for a university excused absence, you MUST provide official documentation to avoid the late penalty.
-You may then complete a workbook exercise assigned by your instructor.
-This activity will be graded for correctness.
-You will not automatically receive the 10 points.
 Again, these exercises MUST be completed with 1 week of the original due date or a grade of '0' will be assigned.